petar-v/gradienttopbar/README.md

 # To Do

+- [ ] Refactor
+- [ ] Add a contributions and run from source guides
+- [ ] Add a demo video
+- [ ] Figure out reliable testing methods or at least unit tests
 - [ ] Add gradient settings
 - [ ] Make it work with something like tiling when the window occupies the whole top horizontally (to test with Tiling Assistant)